Zeke Stane: Video games

-Ezekiel Stane appears as an occasional boss in Iron Man 3: The Official Game, voiced by Tom Wayland.
-His mother withheld information about his father until the latter died and Ezekiel received his inheritance.
-He later works with A.I.M., Aldrich Killian / MODOK, and the Living Laser to capture Pepper Potts before Ezekiel is killed by Iron Man.
+Ezekiel Stane appears as a boss in Iron Man 3: The Official Game, voiced by Tom Wayland.
+This version's mother withheld information about his father and did not learn of this until after Ezekiel received his inheritance.
+He works with A.I.M., MODOK, and the Living Laser to capture Pepper Potts until Ezekiel is killed by Iron Man.